nats-io/nats.deno/jetstream.md

 JetStream is the NATS persistence engine providing streaming, message, and worker queues with At-Least-Once semantics.
 JetStream stores messages in _streams_.
-A stream defines how messages are stored and how long they persist.
+A stream defines how messages are stored and limits such as how long they persist or how many to keep.
 To store a message in JetStream, you simply need to publish to a subject that is associated with a stream.

 Messages are replayed from a stream by _consumers_.
 A consumer configuration specifies which messages should be presented.
-For example a consumer may only be interested in viewing messages from a specific sequence or starting from a specific time.
+For example a consumer may only be interested in viewing messages from a specific sequence or starting from a specific time, or having a specific subject.
 The configuration also specifies if the server should require for a message to be acknowledged, and how long to wait for acknowledgements.
 The consumer configuration also specifies options to control the rate at which messages are presented to the client.

 For more information about JetStream, please visit the [JetStream repo](https://github.com/nats-io/jetstream).